Zafar Ali Khan

-Well-versed in Islamic as well Western knowledge such as the latest trends in economics, sociology and politics, he has been considered as one of the fathers of Urdu journalism.
+Working with both Islamic and Western knowledge and contemporary trends in economics, sociology and politics, he is considered one of the fathers of Urdu journalism.

 Early life and education

 Zafar was born in the Sialkot District in 1873 into a Punjabi family of the Rajput Janjua clan, as per the contemporary report of 1920.

 He received his early education at Mission High School, Wazirabad, Wazirabad District, matriculated (10th grade) from Patiala, and passed his intermediate (12th grade) from the Aligarh College in 1895.
 Next, he worked in the postal department of the princely state of Jammu and Kashmir, the same place where his father worked, but resigned over a row with his seniors.
-He rejoined Aligarh College and gained his BA degree from there; stood fifth in his batch.
+He rejoined Aligarh College and gained his BA degree from there, placing fifth in his batch.

 Career

 Journalism

 After graduation, Khan was appointed secretary to a Muslim political leader Mohsin-ul-Mulk, then in Bombay.
 Then he worked for some time as a translator in Hyderabad, Deccan, rising to the post of Secretary, Home Department.
 He returned from Hyderabad and took over the daily Zamindar newspaper from Lahore in 1908, founded by his father Maulvi Sirajuddin Ahmad in 1903.
 At one time, this newspaper was an important newspaper of the Punjab.